vinci1it2000/schedula/README.rst

     -I <fpath>       Input folder or file, prompted with GUI if missing [default: ./input] -O <fpath>       Input folder or file, prompted with GUI if missing [default: ./output] -l, --list       List available models.
+    --only-summary   Does not save vehicle outputs just the summary file.
     --predict-wltp   Whether to predict also WLTP values.
     --more-output    Output also per-vehicle output-files.
     --no-warn-gui    Does not pause batch-run to report inconsistencies.